-Amounts payable to a related party forming part of Mizzi Organisation under hire purchase agreements are unsecured and subject to interest at 8%.
-The maturity of the non-current amounts are as follows:
+Amounts payable to a related party forming part of Mizzi Organisation under hire purchase agreements were unsecured and subject to interest at 8%.
+These agreements have been terminated during the current year.
+The contracted maturity of the non-current amounts at 31 December 2012 were as follows: